saikat-here/delete-old-email-from-gmail/README.md

 2. Delete any existing code
 3. Paste your full script
 4. Click **💾 Save**
-5. Give your project a name like:
+5. Give your project a name.